zikel/quadris/README.md

-# quadris
+# Quadris
-an enriched version of Tetris
+An enriched version of Tetris.
+Details in file: Quadris Report.pdf